Ali-Asiri-X/SWE363-Project/README.md

 To start the correct flow of the website:
-    Right click on loginPage.html and click "open with a Live server" then
+1. Right click on `loginPage.html` and click "open with a Live server"

     1) To view student pages enter (username = student, password = student)
     2) To view moderator pages enter (username = moderator, password = moderator)
     3) To view admin pages enter (username = admin, password = admin)

 ## Architecture